Understanding the Importance of Pay Stubs Why Employees and Employers Must Keep Them

 1. Tax Documentation and Filing

-Pay stubs detail earnings, withholdings, and year-to-date totals.
+Pay stubs detail earnings, deductions, and year-to-date totals.
 These numbers support accurate tax filing and provide evidence in case of IRS audits or discrepancies.
+For more information on payroll reporting requirements, visit the IRS guide on keeping records.

 2. Budgeting and Personal Finance

-Reviewing net pay, deductions, and contributions helps employees budget effectively and monitor progress toward financial goals.
+Reviewing net pay, deductions, and contributions helps employees create realistic budgets, track expenses, and monitor progress toward financial goals.
+For tips on managing personal finances, the Consumer Financial Protection Bureau provides useful resources.

 3. Dispute Resolution